mcnuttandrew/color-buddy/README.md

 # Todo bankruptcy

-- [ ] Search paletes by lint screen
+- [ ] Search palettes-by-lint screen
 - [ ] off by one persistance error in undo/redo
-- [ ] Gamut algorithm broken again
 - [ ] Add HCT/CAM, add explainers to each of the color spaces, blocked by colorjs release
-- [ ] Allow no palettes, allows renaming of non-current palettes
+- [ ] Allow no palettes, allows renaming of non-current palettes, which would be enable by:
+- [ ] Parameterize the scatter column completely, allow edits to the compare stuff
 - [ ] Colors from String should save on enter?
 - [ ] Changing spaces is pretty bad on lab <-> oklab, cf ("#35ffbf", "#87b995", "#e84f82")
 - [ ] "Easy on ramp" progressive disclosure
-- [ ] per cols 4 all: color blindness metric should maybe be sensitive to task?
 - [ ] Labels, tooltips, etc
 - [ ] Bug: Color channel usage slightly cursed (doesn't update positions correctly)
 - [ ] Bug: rotate in polar coordinates doesn't work right
 - [ ] Directional subtile for aligns, they do not work in polar also
+- [ ] Performance stuff for linter (separate message generation into something very throttled, maybe move to web workers?
+Cache as hard as possible)
-- [ ] Sequential check fix is incorrect for things with equi-ligthness
+- [ ] Hover broken on compare
+- [x] Gamut algorithm broken again
 - [x] Add up/down manipulation to palettes

 # Nice to have